techcodedu/practice/README.md

 1. Set Up the Environment
 2. Create a Basic HTML Structure
+3. Implement Global Styles
-3. Style the Navigation Bar
+4. Style the Navigation Bar
-4. Design the Hero Section
+5. Design the Hero Section
-5. Design the Card Section
+6. Design the Card Section
-6. Add the Contact Section
+7. Add the Contact Section
-7. Finalize the Layout
+8. Finalize the Layout

 ## Step 1: Set Up the Environment